My Edges, I am finding, are useful in defining boundaries, for clarity and depth. I am learning to open to the experience of life at the edge.

 A downward pull from a knee brought to the edge within a green forest of cedar, alder and fir.

-Each step down across gnarly root pulls at the knee?s edge between functioning and failing.
+Each step down across gnarly root pulls at the knee’s point between functioning and failing.

 I will push this edge as long as the knee functions, as long as each step survives the trial of knot, bump and jolt.

-Another edge emerges as the conversation of the group encourages each participant to speak from authenticity of feeling in this moment.
+Another opportunity emerges as the conversation of the group encourages each participant to speak from authenticity of feeling in this moment.

 Where is my edge now?